linebender/vello/README.md

 This repo contains the new prototype for a new compute-centric 2D GPU renderer (formerly known as piet-gpu).

+> **Warning**
+> This README is a work in progress.
+Previous versions are included below for reference

 It succeeds the previous prototype, [piet-metal].

 The latest version is a middleware for [`wgpu`].
 This is used as the rendering backend for